 One of the main benefits of an inflatable hot tub is its ability to produce warm water; it’s in the name!
 Though there needs to be a limit on this heat to keep things safe, with this in mind, many people ask us, “how hot do inflatable hot tubs get?”.

 Loads of things change in the world of hot tubbing.
-We’ve seen many design standards and trends come and go in the decade since we started this guide, but when it comes to water temperature, it’s pretty much set in stone.
+We’ve seen many design standards and trends come and go in the decade since we started this guide when searching for the best inflatable spa, but when it comes to water temperature, it’s pretty much set in stone.

 How Hot Can an Inflatable Hot Tub Get?